 We will promote psychology, building on the success of our conferences, journals and grant schemes.
 We will give members the opportunity to access wider audiences in the UK and internationally to share their expertise.
 We will support enhanced access to professional development.
 We will invest in our grants and bursary schemes to encourage new developments in psychological science, education and practice.

 2. Develop the psychological knowledge and professional skills of our members

-We have a made a commitment to ensure that services for our membership are at the heart of the Society.
-The Society recognises the importance of providing excellent Continuing Professional Development opportunities and will update members on the latest psychological knowledge at every career stage.
+We have a made a commitment to ensure that services for our membership are at the heart of the society.
+The BPS recognises the importance of providing excellent Continuing Professional Development opportunities and will update members on the latest psychological knowledge at every career stage.
 As well as continuing to provide quality CPD courses and events, we will expand our portfolio of professional guidelines and publications.

 3. Maximise the impact of psychology on public policy

 We will ensure that external audiences, and particularly public policy makers, have better access to the excellent research and insight psychologists can offer.
 We will strengthen relationships with partner organisations to help achieve our aims of increasing the impact of psychological knowledge and practice on policies which enhance society.

 4. Increase the visibility of psychology and raise public awareness of its contribution to society

 The society is already recognised by the UK and international media as a key source of information about psychology.
 We will continue to develop our capacity to give timely and authoritative comment on matters relating to our discipline, and use spokespeople to ensure we present a clear, evidence-based and responsive voice.